-627 Seminar in Local Church Ministry Hopkins

-This course, designed for the student who is a pastor of a local church, provides faculty evaluation, instruction, and observation with regard to the pastor's preaching, leadership, and church management.
+Elective, fall semester, even-numbered years. - 627 Seminar in Local Church Ministry The Department This course, designed for the student who is a pastor of a local church, provides faculty evaluation, instruction, and observation with regard to the pastor's preaching, leadership, and church management.
 Enrollment requires consent of the professor.

 Elective.

-628 Seminar in Pastoral Ministries The Department
+2 hours. - 628 Seminar in Pastoral Ministries The Department and Luiken